 How to respond to recommendations from other health professionals; including when you don't agree with them

-This webinar will not cover the pharmacology or pathophysiology of GLP-1 agonists in detail.
+This content will not cover the pharmacology or pathophysiology of GLP-1 agonists in detail.
 Instead, it focuses on relational, ethical, and client-centered responses in ED contexts.

 Cost: $99 AUD